maxludden/supergene-v2/books/book03/md/chapter-1017.md

 “Fine.
 Whatever.
 Let’s keep walking.”
 Liu Yuxuan marched ahead as soon as he finished his sentence.

 Liu Yuxuan went with a smile, but inside, he was thinking, “Fuck!
 That’s it; I’m not allowing any of you to live.
-That *sshole Han Sen must die.”
+That asshole Han Sen must die.”

 Liu Yuxuan despised Han Sen more than ever, and the fact he had ruined his plans was driving him nuts.
 He wanted them all dead, especially since they had seen him shamelessly kowtow in front of a super creature.